dusanlazic/dusanlazic.github.io/_posts/2022-10-28-hacktheboo-web-challenges.markdown

 So my goal was to login as an admin.

-I opened FireFox and there was this login page.
+I opened Firefox and there was this login page.

 ![](/uploads/{{ page.permalink }}/ss14.png)